stschmaltz/AISocialNet/SCOPEDOC.md

 - Create modular AI service structure in the backend to support multiple AI versions.
 - Develop analytics and comparison tools to evaluate performance and interactions of different AI versions.
 - Add a voice clip to each profile.

----

-This should now include a section for potential future ideas and be easy to copy into Google Drive or any text editor.
-Let me know if you need any further adjustments!